oracle/rwloadsim/rwl/doc/WORKING.md

 and password are entered as stings.
 The keyword `default` marks this database as default, which means it will be used when no database has been explicitly named.
-The above is availble as the file rwltest.rwl; you can modify it if necessary.
+The above is availble as the file rwltest.rwl; you can modify as necessary with things like the proper connect string and password.
 If you do not include the password, you will be prompted for it.
 If you need to have a connect string you could e.g. use something like:
 ```